SABS-R3-Epidemiology/seirmo/docs/source/figures.rst

 ***********
-figures
+Figures
 ***********

 .. currentmodule:: seirmo

-The figures module in seirmo includes a number of visualisation classes that are popular in epidemiological modelling
+The figures module in seirmo includes a number of visualisation classes that are popular in epidemiological modelling.

 Overview: